pekkanikander/nocfo-api-onboard/LESSONS-LEARNED.md

   ## Progress history ##

 * August 28, 2025: First version of this document created, with minimal testing of TypeScript, PureScript and F# tested
-* November 4, 2025: Second version of this document, with partual success using F# and Hawaii
+* November 4, 2025: Second version of this document, with partial success using F# and Hawaii

 ---